mplacko/sparksql2parquet/README.md

 # sparksql2parquet
-An example for reading (quering) and writing a parquet file
+An example for reading (querying) and writing a parquet file

 ### HOW TO CONFIGURE THE PROJECT
 - `sparksql2parquet.sh`